 Engagement times.
 Figure out which times of day get the most engagement.
 You want to post at an optimal time that gets the most eyeballs.

 Insight tools.
 Some platforms have tools that help you understand how your profile and posts are performing (Facebook Insights, Twitter Analytics, etc.).
 Use them to help optimize your content and timing.
+You can use third-party social media management tools to get better insights.

 Your profile page.
 Make sure your “about me” description is accurate and consistent across all platforms.
 Where possible, include a link to your store.